 La Conga Dulce

-When glycogen in storage begins to run low – and if enough sugar is not being provided from food – one way your body can compensate is with the release of the stress hormones adrenalin and cortisol.
+When glycogen in storage begins to run low – and if enough sugar does not get eaten – one way your body can compensate is by releasing the stress hormones adrenaline and cortisol.

 Cortisol is used in part by the body to break down muscle tissue into amino acids for conversion into glucose.

-Whenever muscle tissue is broken down (or large amounts of pure muscle meat is consumed), higher amounts of the inflammatory amino acids – tryptophan, cysteine, methionine and histidine – are released into circulation in the blood.
+Whenever muscle tissue is broken down (or large amounts of pure muscle meat get consumed), higher doses of the inflammatory amino acids – tryptophan, cysteine, methionine, and histidine – get released into circulation in the blood.

-Increased free circulation of these amino acids directly and indirectly leads to the suppression of thyroid metabolism and energy systems, as well as interference with immune system function.
+Increased free circulation of the above amino acids can, directly and indirectly, lead to the suppression of thyroid energy system metabolism and interference with immune system function.

-Tryptophan is the precurser to serotonin – thus it’s consumption and increased release into circulation causes serotonin levels to rise – another factor in the suppression of thyroid and immune system function, as well as the promotion of inflammatory disease.
+Tryptophan is the precursor to serotonin – thus, consumption and increased release into circulation cause serotonin levels to rise – and this is another factor in the suppression of thyroid and immune system function, as well as the promotion of inflammatory disease.

-Histidine – the precursor to histamine – when circulating in increasing quantity, can also be a significant factor in relation to the advancement of issues of inflammation and degeneration.
+Histidine – the precursor to histamine – when circulating in increasing quantities, can also be a significant factor concerning the advancement of issues of inflammation and degeneration.

-Adrenalin (as well as a combination of some of the above factors) encourages the release of free fatty acids into the blood stream which – particularly when polyunsaturated – can once again cause further release of cortisol (and adrenalin), helping to create a vicious cycle of stress and the promotion of increased rates of aging, inflammation and disease.
+Adrenaline encourages the release of free fatty acids into the bloodstream, which – mainly when polyunsaturated – can cause the further release of cortisol (and adrenaline), helping to create a vicious circle of stress and promote increased rates of ageing, inflammation and disease.

-It is important to keep in mind that continuous stress – and thyroid suppression in general – can in many cases be enough to trigger the beginnings of issues in relation to inflammation as well as immune system dysfunction.
-This is equally true in reverse, as none of these states or conditions can realistically be seen as being independent of each other.
+It is crucial to remember that continuous exposure to stress – and thyroid suppression in general – can often be enough to trigger issues related to inflammation and immune system dysfunction.
+However, it is equally valid in reverse, as none of these states can be independent.

-Supplementing with gelatin – or choosing the more gelatinous cuts of meat – can help to protect against inflammatory effects, providing far less of the problematic amino acids, and more of the protective anti-inflammatory amino acids, particularly glycine.
+Supplementing with gelatin – or choosing the more gelatinous cuts of meat – is said to help protect against inflammation, providing far less problematic amino acids and more protective anti-inflammatory amino acids, in particular glycine.

-In some ways, glycine (or gelatin more generally) – much like sugar – can be looked upon as a kind of antidote to the stress promoting effects of excess circulation of the inflammatory amino acids.
-This is regardless of whether levels are rising due to consumption of the muscle meats alone, or as a result of rising cortisol levels (due to stress or sugar restriction), or a combination of both.
+In some ways, glycine (or gelatin more generally) – much like sugar – can be seen as an antidote to the stress-promoting effects of the excess circulation of the inflammatory amino acids.
+So it is regardless of whether levels are rising due to the consumption of muscle meats alone.
+Or as a result of increased cortisol levels (due to stress or sugar restriction), or a combination of both.

-In this sense, when it comes to any discussion about the damaging and disease promoting effects of chronic stress – at least as far as diet is concerned – few combinations could be worse than the low sugar, high polyunsaturated fat, high muscle meat diet popularly promoted as healthy in many circles today.
+When discussing the damaging, disease-promoting effects of stress, few combinations could be worse (as far as diet is concerned) than the low sugar, high polyunsaturated fat, increased muscle meat diet, popularly promoted as healthy in many circles today.

-You can’t however, have a conversation with regards to the ongoing influence of stress in relation to inflammation and immune system dysfunction without mentioning some of the ways metabolic suppression and disease in general is connected to issues of digestion and excessive levels of bacteria and endotoxin.
+You can’t talk about the impact of stress, inflammation and immune system dysfunction without mentioning how metabolic suppression and disease connect to digestion issues and excessive exposure to bacteria and endotoxin.

-Although it is probably true that a lack of sugar, too much exposure to the polyunsaturated fats and an inflammatory balance of circulating amino acids is likely enough to drive the gradual worsening of such digestive issues, it is worthwhile remembering the importance of limiting the intake of large amounts of the grains, beans and legumes and other starchy and fibrous materials, including too much under cooked vegetable matter.
+A lack of sugar, too much exposure to polyunsaturated fats, and an inflammatory balance of circulating amino acids are enough to drive the gradual worsening of digestive issues.
+But limiting the intake of grains, beans, legumes, and other starchy and fibrous materials, including undercooked vegetable matter, can be helpful.

-Broadly speaking, experimentation with a combination of the above ideas can be seen as an appropriate and potentially highly effective means to protection – or recovery – from inflammatory disease and immune system interference in general, or in other words, overall resilience to stress.
+I’m not a doctor or health professional, and this is not advice.
+But experimentation with different combinations of the above ideas is believed by some to be an appropriate and potentially effective means to protection – and recovery – from inflammatory disease and immune system interference in general, improving overall resilience to stress.